 BYOD is an addition to an already successful transition to digital exams

 Kozminski University introduced digital examinations with Inspera Assessment in 2017.
-As early as 2014 the university trialled another online assessment tool and realized that the faculty members were highly motivated for proceeding with online exams.
+As early as 2014, the University trialled another online assessment tool and realised that the faculty members were highly motivated for proceeding with online exams.
 The wide range of question types in Inspera Assessment enabled them to scale and to digitise subjects such as Finance and Accounting.

-'When implementing digital exams we experienced that we could gain higher quality with less time spend.
+‘When implementing digital exams, we experienced that we could gain higher quality with less time spent.
 Usually, it is the other way around.
-Digital exams have basically changed the way we work and have made it much easier to share the responsibilities connected with the assessment process,' underlines Valeriia Gorlushko.
+Digital exams have basically changed the way we work and have made it much easier to share the responsibilities connected with the assessment process,’ underlines Valeriia Gorlushko.

 Picture: one of the new auditoriums suitable for Bring Your Own Device (BYOD) exams

-BYOD exams at Kozminski University is here to stay and to be scaled and developed in the future.
-A few professors at the university have even stated that they only want to do BYOD exams going forward.
-Michał Wiechetek explains that BYOD exams are part of the university’s initiatives on digital transformation on a large scale.
+BYOD exams at Kozminski University are here to stay and to be scaled and developed in the future.
+A few professors at the University have even stated that they only want to do BYOD exams going forward.
+Michał Wiechetek explains that BYOD exams are part of the University’s initiatives on digital transformation on a large scale.

 ‘To sit a digital exam should be just as easy as to take a piece of paper and start writing on it.
 Further down the line online exams should even be independent of time and place, this way making examinations even more seamless,’ Michał Wiechete says.